iic-jku/klayout-pex-website/README.md

 ### Prerequisites

+For documentation:
 - quarto

 For `run_licenseheaders.sh`
-- python3 with packages:
+- `python3` with packages:
-   - licenseheaders
+   - `licenseheaders`

+For more details, see `.github/workflows`.

 ### Acknowledgements